Skip to main content

 (b) A signed statement from the local emergency planning committee stating the basis for requesting the order.

-(2) Any application for an order that fails to provide sufficient information for the emergency response commission to make the findings required by paragraph (B) of this rule shall be considered incomplete.
-A local emergency planning committee that submits an incomplete application shall be notified in writing of the nature of the deficiencies.
-No action shall be taken on an incomplete application, until the deficiencies have been addressed.
+(2) Any application for an order that fails to provide sufficient information for the emergency response commission to make the findings in accordance with paragraph (B) of this rule are considered incomplete.
+A local emergency planning committee that submits an incomplete application will be notified in writing of the nature of the deficiencies.
+No action will be taken on an incomplete application, until the deficiencies have been addressed.

 (B) Criteria for issuance of an order to a facility.